openbot-tech/core/README.md

 `docker-compose up`

-# Run
+# Running open bot while developing:

-For running the project while developing including `HMR` run
+1) Include `HMR` run

  `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

-Then change a file in the `src` folder to verify that `HMR` is working
+2) Change a file in the `src` folder to verify that `HMR` is working

-To test the bot run
+# Testing the bot

+1) Run

 `docker-compose -f docker-compose.yml -f docker-compose.test.yml up`

 ## Configuring the project

-To change the configuration for the project you have to go to the config file in `src/config/index.js` and change the variables.
+1) Go to the config file in `src/config/index.js` and change the variables.

-To run the bot live against the exchange set the following in the config file
+2) To run the bot live against the exchange set the following in the config file

 ```
 export const BACKTEST = false